-Another cost factor to include in your budget is that for additional materials.
+Another cost factor to include in your budget is for additional materials you will need.

 Did you factor in an extra 5% of materials for trimming and waste?
 Will you need new baseboards or molding?

-Are you planning to put in a radiant heat tile flooring system in?
+Are you planning to put in a radiant heat tile flooring system?
 Anything extra should be factored into your costs.